DimitrisRigas/TTH-analysis/README.md

 11/12/2025 Version 2.1 //Added cross cleaning,Higgs kinematics, a kinematics, Ht, Met.
 Added background data.
 Need more background data because only 4 events remain after cuts.
 Also updated the plot macros to get the sample size from the corresponding output file depending on the input.

 12/12/2025 2.2 // Added cross cleaning on the jet selection choice for b jets and added more kinematic variables

+13/12/2025 2.3 // Added more kinematic variables and 2 mroe selection cuts